AriFordsham/GHCWiki/status/ghc-7.8.md

 # Release plans for GHC 7.8

+## Timeline

+The planned timeline for 7.8 is to have a feature freeze on the 31 August 2013, followed by a period of frantic bug fixing (interrupted by ICFP), aiming for a release during November 2013.

+## Pending new features

 The following new features are planned for 7.8.
 They are at varying degrees of completeness, and may not all make it in.